Jazys/Jazys/README.md

 - 👋 Hi, I’m @Jazys, 32 year man who lives in France (near Grenoble).
-I work in a company which delivers private network radio for industrials (ENEDIS, Motorway...).
+I work in a company that delivers private network radio for industrials (ENEDIS, Motorway...).
 I'm project manager and lead teams with capabiliies to make commercial purpose .
 Work also in integration of product ( writing test, executing)...
 - 👀 I’m interested in programming in Android (Java Only), VueJs (one year), Python (script or using famework like Django).
 I'm not expert in programming but I can use differet of them.
 - 🌱 I’m currently learning on machine learning and other languages (GO)